QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 We present two ways to solve the model:

-- The first method is called shooting algorithm;
+- The first method is shooting algorithm in the same spirit as in {doc}`cass_koopmans_2`.

-- The second method is applying a root-finding algorithm to minimize the residuals derived from the first-order conditions.
+- The second method is a root-finding algorithm to minimize the residuals derived from the first-order conditions.

 We will use the following imports